-Technology is a truly wonderful thing.
-It makes the world smaller, connects people and helps create communities - but are we getting too much of it?
+Technology is a wonderful thing.
+It makes the world smaller, connects people and helps build communities - but are we getting too much of it?
 And if so, how do we cut back?
-In this guest blog, Tess Agnew, asks the experts for their tips to help us unplug and unwind.
+Freelance contributor, Tess Agnew, asks the experts for their tips to help us unplug and unwind.

 Fitting in exercise around a busy lifestyle can be hard work, but it doesn't have to be - it's just about knowing how to get the most out of your workouts and pushing yourself when you do.
 The good news is you don't need an expensive gym membership and lots of equipment to get fitter, healthier and leaner.
 All you need is a spare 20 minutes, some space to jump around (enough for a yoga mat bare minimum), and some motivation.

 You don't always have to work hard to make your money go further – by learning how to budget and throwing in a few simple tricks, it can be easier than you think.
 In this guide we're sharing five top tips on better budgeting for bills followed by seven everyday budgeting tricks to make your life easier.

 With the world in our pockets and an infinite number of websites, tools and apps to help us manage our daily lives, things like online shopping and banking have never been easier.
 But with increased convenience comes heightened risk of online fraud, as scammers try to find new convincing ways to access your personal data.